denten-books/plain-text/2-device.md

 which often involved altered states of mind, drugs, delirium, madness, and outright deception.

-My reconstruction of Wittgenstein's influence on Turing affirms the unexpected place of Turing's rather technical "On Computability" in the conversation about language, cognition, and comprehension.
-Seen in the light of Wittgenstein's philosophy, Turing's work and consequently the early history of computing acquires a broader significance, beyond the narrow confines of the *Entscheidungsproblem*, the problem the paper addresses explicitly.
-In 1936, on the eve of World War II, Turing imagined more than a formula: it was a thing that could explore the limits of theory and a theory that identified a new class of emerging things.
-Through Turing's well-documented involvement in Government Code and Cypher School (GC&CS) at Bletchley Park, actual Turing machines changed the nature of warfare: used at first to break encrypted military communications and then to compute missile trajectories.
-But as I have argued here, Turing machines also changed humanity's relationship to symbolic thought.
-They belong also to an intellectual tradition of distinctly humanist thinking about reading and writing: philology, poetics, and hermeneutics.

 ## Device

-In 1936, Turing machines remained a thought experiment---not yet an actual device.
-Literature in computer science tends to treat it as an algorithm, that is a logical not yet a physical construct.
+Literature in computer science tends to treat Turing machines as algorithms: as logical constructs, not necessarily physical ones.
 It is impossible however to dissociate the implementation from the idea.
 The historian Thomas Haigh wrote that the Turing machine "abstracts away from the complexity of real computer architectures."
 It appeals to the theorist precisely because it is a theory.
 Haigh notes also that "hardware and software" are interchangeable to the theorist, but not to the historian" [@haigh_actually_2014].
 In his 1937 review of Turing's "On Computable Numbers" paper, Alonzo Church, the American mathematician whose work anticipated Turing's (independently) in several important aspects, would similarly acknowledge the material foundations of Turing computing.
 "A human calculator, provided with pencil and paper and